denten-books/plain-text/5-screen.md

 to deny marginalia.
 And to format text in a way that prevents further remediation is to deny the formation of shared culture.

-The humanist critics like Fish and Golumbia are therefore correct in treating unexamined claims to digitization with suspicion, but not quite for the right reason.
+Critics like Fish and Golumbia are therefore correct in treating unexamined claims to digitization with suspicion, but not quite for the right reasons.
 Digitization threatens humanity only in so far that it lays and has always lain claim on the recipient of the message.
 In its benign form it facilitates understanding.
 Thus to shape undifferentiated blocks of text into paragraphs and to take care of gutters and margins is to help the reader better apprehend the message being conveyed.
 But formatting of another kind can also conversely hinder apprehension.
-It can structure attention in ways that discourage or outright prevent practices that accompany critical thought, like note taking.
+It can structure attention in ways that discourage or outright prevent practices that accompany critical thought, like note taking and public discussion.

 In his influential essay on the political quality of technological artifacts, Langdon Winner famously argued that in modern times "people are often willing to make drastic changes in the way they live to accord with technological innovation" where they would at the same time, "resist similar kinds of changes justified on political grounds" [@winner_artifacts_1980, 135].
-The insight is yet to filter into the literary life.
+The insight is yet to filter into the life of literature.
 Readers, writers, and critics who would be pained to support legislation in favor of literary censorship and surveillance effectively promote such systems in daily use.
-The mismatch between political belief in practice comes form the lack of critical engagement with technology, which as Winner writes, requires "both the study of specific technical systems and their history as well as a thorough grasp of the concepts and controversies of political theory" [@winner_artifacts_1980,
+The mismatch between political belief in practice comes from the lack of critical engagement with technology, which as Winner writes, requires "both the study of specific technical systems and their history as well as a thorough grasp of the concepts and controversies of political theory" [@winner_artifacts_1980,